apache/doris/docs/en/docs/admin-manual/http-actions/fe/query-profile-action.md

 ### Description

-Get the fragment name, instance id and execution time for the specified query id.
+Get the fragment name, instance id, host ip/port and execution time for the specified query id.

 ### Path parameters